bbrowning/konflux-taxonomy/README.md

 that as it randomly picks parts of our knowledge we cover the entire corpus.

-Assuming you've cloned this repository and have a working `ilab` CLI:
+Assuming you've cloned this repository and have a working `ilab` CLI with a model already downloaded:

 ```
-ilab download
 ilab generate --taxonomy-path qna.yaml --num-instructions 20
 ```